punktDe/ansible-proserver-oauth2-proxy/README.md

 ### branding

-Allows you to add custom HTML into the header and footer sections on the oauth2-proxy sign-in page.
+Allows you to add custom HTML to the header and the footer of the oauth2-proxy sign-in page.
 For example:

 ```yaml
 oauth2_proxy: